Redditors Learn That Some Urban Birds Use Cigarette Butts As A Form Of Pest Control For Their Nests, As It Keeps Parasites Away

 The chew on the cigarette butts

 Moreover, the presence of human-made materials can impact animal behavior in unexpected ways.
-Studies in behavioral ecology suggest that animals learn to use available resources creatively, which can have both positive and negative implications for their survival.

 This phenomenon also raises questions about the impact of pollution on animal behavior and health.

-Urban birds just doesn't feel right
+Urban birds just don't feel right

 It has detrimental effects for animals